-Once you have determined who you can see based on your insurance, you need to determine the quality of those doctors.
-Be sure to see a board-certified endocrinologist—this is a doctor who has been certified to practice in that niche by a medical specialty board.
-Ask your primary care doctor, family members, or friends for recommendations to endocrinologists they have worked with.
+When a decision has been made between you and your healthcare provider that you need to see an enicronologist, be sure to see a board-certified endocrinologist—this is a doctor who has been certified to practice in that niche by a medical specialty board.
+Ask your primary healthcare provider, family members, or friends for recommendations to endocrinologists they have worked with.
 The Internet can also provide details about a doctor's reputation.
 Simply typing a name into a search engine can bring back information on what other patients experienced.
 Issues such as doctor friendliness, wait time, and office staff competency are often rated by various websites.
 The American Medical Association, the American Board of Medical Specialties, and the American Association of Clinical Endocrinologists might also be able to give you information on a doctor's background.

 Questions to Ask

 When you finally find an endocrinologist in the subspecialty you need who is approved by your insurance and board certified, you should still proceed with caution.
 You need to interview prospective doctors to find out if you will be comfortable working together.
 The Joslin Diabetes Center recommends that you find a doctor with whom you can build a trusting, long-term relationship.
 If you are going to an endocrinologist for your diabetes, you will have to share your eating goals, your weight struggles, and your mistakes.
 If you are afraid of your doctor's wrath or uncomfortable talking to him or her about how to manage your diabetes, the relationship will not be successful.

 Ask prospective doctors about their philosophy on weight control and how they will help you to control your weight.
 Find out how closely they will want you to track your blood sugars and how tightly they want them controlled.
 Different doctors have different opinions on how low they want blood sugars to get, and you may not agree with someone’s philosophy.